 - Mastering a Day in a Product Manager’s Life (free e-book)

-You can work on side projects for a non-profit or review a well-known product, then publish a case study to showcase your efforts.
+What skills you do have, you should showcase.
+For example, you can work on side projects for a non-profit or review a well-known product, then publish a case study to showcase your efforts.
 Case studies are a good way to put together a product portfolio that focuses on process rather than solutions.
-Designers are familiar with the concept of a portfolio – it’s what they have been doing since college, but professionals from other backgrounds might have never heard about it.
+Designers are familiar with the concept of a portfolio — it’s what they have been doing since college, but professionals from other backgrounds might have never heard about it.
 Easy ways to publish your work, once it’s ready, include LinkedIn articles, publishing on Medium or submitting a post to Mind the Product.

 - Work out a problem someone you know has with their business: Are they having low recurrence on their cupcakes business?
 Is your dog-walker friend not getting enough work?

 - Solve a problem you’ve encountered in a digital product you use every day: Isn’t it frustrating not to be able to downgrade your Netflix subscription when you want to?
 Don’t you hate it when you download a game solely based on an ad that’s completely bogus and you end up with a cheap copy of Bejeweled?

 - Build a business case for the company where you are working now: What’s the most frequent complaint in social media?
 What’s a recurring problem salespeople experience?